AndrewK-7/Comp472-Assignment1/README.md

 ![Img2](/images/img2.PNG)

-3. Select one of the .ipynb files to open that specific algorithm code.
+3. Select one of the .ipynb files to open that specific model code.

 ![Img3](/images/img3.PNG)